openforis/sepal-doc/docs/source/modules/dwn/gwb.rst

 -   foreground
 -   special background (for P23 only)

-Every class that is not set to a reclassifying category will be considered as "missing data" (0 byte).
+Every class that is not set to a reclassifying category will be considered as "missing data" (0 bytes).

 .. thumbnail:: https://raw.githubusercontent.com/12rambau/gwb/master/doc/img/p223_classes.png
     :title: Upload three classes